With Dry January officially here, it's important to understand just how much drinking alcohol can impact gout and your uric acid levels.

 2) Consuming any type of alcohol will actually work to pull the uric acid back into your body, reducing the amount and the speed at which the uric acid is released.

-Eliminating alcohol from your routine will not eliminate gout entirely, but cutting back on it may help to lower your uric acid levels and reduce the frequency and severity of gout attacks.
+Eliminating alcohol from your routine will not eliminate gout, but cutting back on it may help to lower your uric acid levels and reduce the frequency and severity of gout attacks.

 Let us know what topics you're interested in, and we'll do our best to include them in future blogs!
 Email us at info@toneshealth.com